Healesville Sewage Treatment Plant upgrade

 When will construction start?

-We plan to start construction in 2026-2027 and take around 2 years to complete.
+We plan to start constructing the new facility in 2026 after we receive the relevant approvals and permits.
+We expect it will take around 2 years to build.

 Who approves this proposal?